Will LehmanFor UAW President

 Share

-Today, on the floor of the UAW Constitutional Convention in Detroit, I was honored to be nominated as a candidate for UAW International President.
+Yesterday, on the floor of the UAW Constitutional Convention in Detroit, I was honored to be nominated as a candidate for UAW International President.
 I want to thank the two delegates who rose to nominate me.
 I also want to thank every delegate who pledged to nominate me but was denied the chance under the rule limiting nominations to two.

 And I want to thank every worker who made this nomination possible — every autoworker, parts worker, academic worker, healthcare worker, casino worker and retiree who shared this campaign and contributed to it.

 My opponents in this campaign represent the apparatus.
 Chief among them is current President Shawn Fain.
 In 2022, Fain presented himself as a reform candidate, promising to clean out corruption and finally make the union fight the companies.
 In office he has done the opposite.
 He has sold workers out again and again — hailing the 2023 Big Three contracts as “historic” while leaving the hated tier system intact, then standing aside as the same companies announced mass layoffs and plant closures.
 At every turn he has subordinated the membership to the corporations and the Democratic Party.
-Beside him stands Rich Boyer, director of the UAW’s Independent, Parts and Suppliers Department, where the apparatus has sold out one struggle after another.

 This campaign is directed against that apparatus.
 It is about the fight to transfer power from the bureaucracy that has dominated this union to the rank and file — to the workers on the shop floor.